Current employer: Pennon Plc (Parent company of Viridor and South West Water)

 How did we support you in your studies?
 If you used any support services whilst at the University how did they enable you to get to where you are today?

-Plymouth University helped to support me in my studies throughout the degree; the lecturers always made time for me, I had regular one to ones with my dissertation mentors, frequently used the libraries resources, and attended the career fairs.
+University of Plymouth helped to support me in my studies throughout the degree; the lecturers always made time for me, I had regular one to ones with my dissertation mentors, frequently used the libraries resources, and attended the career fairs.
 The employability team were really useful and helped me practice for the interview process, whilst my lecturers gave me advice and support to help me prepare for my Viridor interview which included an interactive presentation.

 How did studying at Plymouth change your career aspirations and plans?